Why the most distrusted name in social media running a “currency” will be a regulatory nightmare—and worse. Now Mastercard, Visa, and Paypal are out!

 [Tweet “What possibly can/will go wrong with Facebook’s cryptocurrency?
 Same as an alcoholic running a liqueur store”]

-While we have scanned six hundred million images, it is news stories like these that made us so popular, but no order is more precious or important than yours.
+While we have scanned six hundred million images, news stories like these made us so popular, but no order is more precious or important than yours.
 We are here to help.
 For loads of photo tips, news updates, and crazy-discounted deals, sign up to receive free updates.

-3) The volatility and lack of trust are why the cryptocurrency is under such fire by government’s worldwide — with Facebook’s reputation it can only get worse.
+3) Volatility and lack of trust are why the cryptocurrency is under such fire by governments worldwide—with Facebook’s reputation, it can only get worse.
 Think of an alcoholic running a liqueur store.

 Excerpt by Paul Vigna at The Wall Street Journal: